 Both the leaves and the seeds of amaranth are valuable in terms of human health.
 Whether you choose to consume it as a leaf vegetable, a cereal grain, or grain flour depends on what health benefits you are seeking out.
 The root itself is also consumed as a root vegetable and has a rich mixture of minerals and nutrients.
-Considering the versatility and high concentration of antioxidants and phytosterols, amaranth is one of the most of valuable health foods that you may have never heard of.
-Now, let’s take a closer look at the many benefits of amaranth.
+Considering the versatility and high concentration of antioxidants and phytosterols, amaranth is one of the most valuable foods that you may have ever heard of.

 Health Benefits of Amaranth

-Protein Content: This is definitely the most well known aspect of amaranth that makes it such a valuable food source for so many cultures.
+This is definitely the most well-known aspect of amaranth that makes it such a valuable food source for so many cultures.
 A high protein concentration means that the body can break those plant proteins down into usable amino acids and be reformed into usable proteins.
 Protein is essential for growth and the creation of new cells and tissues, as well as for more immediate energy needs and metabolic functionality.
 It contains a higher protein concentration than almost any other grain on the market.
-Even more impressively, even the leaves of the amaranth contain beneficial proteins!
+Moreover, even the leaves of the amaranth contain beneficial proteins.

-Lower Cholesterol Levels: The dietary fiber mentioned above also helps to balance cholesterol in the body by eliminating “bad” cholesterol from the cardiovascular system.
-Furthermore, amaranth contains a huge amount of vitamin K, which is a well known booster for heart health.
+The dietary fiber mentioned above also helps to balance cholesterol in the body by eliminating “bad” cholesterol from the cardiovascular system.
+Furthermore, amaranth contains a huge amount of vitamin K, which is a well-known booster for heart health.

-Atherosclerosis: The potassium content in amaranth helps to lower blood pressure by dilating the blood vessels and reducing the strain on the cardiovascular system, thereby lowering the chances of developing atherosclerosis.
-The high content of phytosterols found in it also contribute to a reduction in “bad” cholesterol.
+The potassium content in amaranth helps to lower blood pressure by dilating the blood vessels and reducing the strain on the cardiovascular system, thereby lowering the chances of developing atherosclerosis.
+The high content of phytosterols found in it also contributes to a reduction in “bad” cholesterol.

-Varicose Veins: While this condition may not affect everyone, varicose veins can be unsightly and embarrassing as we age.
+While this condition may not affect everyone, varicose veins can be unsightly and embarrassing as we age.
 Amaranth contains numerous flavonoids, including rutin, which has been directly connected to eliminating varicose veins by strengthening capillary walls.
-This is also aided by it’s high concentration of vitamin C, an integral component in the production of collagen, which also helps repair and strengthen blood vessel walls.
+This is also aided by its high concentration of vitamin C, an integral component in the production of collagen, which also helps to repair and strengthen the blood vessel walls.

-Birth Defects: Folate is often overlooked in terms of essential minerals, but it is particularly important for pregnant mothers.
-Folate deficiency can result in neural tube defects in newborns, so add some amaranth grains or leaves to your diet and protect your newest little addition to the family!
+Folate is often overlooked in terms of essential minerals, but it is particularly important for pregnant mothers.
+Folate deficiency can result in neural tube defects in newborns.
+So add some amaranth grains or leaves to your diet and protect your newest little addition to the family!

-Weight Loss: Considering that an influx of protein in the diet releases a particular “sated” hormone that suppresses the appetite, eating amaranth grains and leaves can help you remain true to your weight loss goals.
-The dietary fiber is also bulky in your stomach and reduces your appetite, lowering your likelihood to snack between meals and pack on those extra pounds.
+Considering that an influx of protein in the diet releases a particular “sated” hormone that suppresses the appetite, eating amaranth grains and leaves can help you remain true to your weight loss goals.
+The dietary fiber is also bulky in your stomach and reduces your appetite by lowering your likelihood to snack between meals and pack on those extra pounds.

-Hair Health: If you want to protect the integrity and appearance of your hair, amaranth contains a rare amino acid called lysine that the body cannot naturally produce.
-This increases your calcium uptake efficiency and helps to keep the hair on your head, strengthening follicles and preventing male pattern baldness.
+If you want to protect the integrity and appearance of your hair, amaranth contains a rare amino acid called lysine that the body cannot naturally produce.
+This increases your calcium uptake efficiency and helps to keep the hair on your head by strengthening the follicles and preventing male pattern baldness.
 You can even remove the juice from the leaves and apply it to your hair after shampooing to further strengthen your hair and prevent hair loss.